 The objectives of the UK Asbestos Working Party are to:

-- collect data other relating to UK asbestos related diseases, such as from the CRU, etc.
+- collect data relating to UK asbestos-related diseases, such as from the CRU, etc.

 - compare trends in survey data against the AWP’s market estimates and react accordingly

 - maintain contact with key individuals and organisations such as the HSE, Prof. Peto, etc.

 - understand and respond to legal and/or industry developments affecting asbestos-related claims in the UK

 - if a new market estimate is required to develop and make available, a population/insurance claim projection models for UK asbestos-related claims.